 Dr. Soleymani performs cyst excisions for his patients from the Chicago Metropolitan area at Dermio Dermatology.
-The practice has locations in DeMotte and Munster, IN.
+The practice has locations in Munster, Dyer, Valparaiso, and DeMotte, IN.

 Most adults have between 30 and 40 moles and cysts on their bodies, and most of them are not dangerous.
 However, it is important to check the skin and monitor any cysts or moles for changes.
 If you notice that a growth changes color, height, shape, or size, you should make an appointment for Dr. Soleymani to look at it.
 Also, it is not normal for cysts or moles to bleed, itch, or become tender, so these clues should also encourage you to book an appointment with your doctor.
 The characteristics of cancerous skin growths are sometimes referred to as ABCDEs.